Skip to main content

 To enable recurrent payments, the customer authenticates via online banking to create an eNACH mandate:

-3. The customer is redirected to the National Payments Corporation of India's (NPCI) page to review the mandate.
+4. The customer is redirected to National Payments Corporation of India's (NPCI) page, where the mandate details are displayed.

 important

-7. The purchase remains Awaiting Offline Payment.
+7. The customer is automatically redirected to the Purchase Confirmation page. !
+At this point, the purchase remains Awaiting Offline Payment.
 After the settlement, which usually takes one or two banking days, the purchase status automatically updates to Paid.

 8. Renewals are then debited automatically under this mandate.